-For decades, food and fiber subsidies and regulations have been driving the exploitation of the most vulnerable people and animals.
+For decades, extractive industries, industrial agriculture, infrastructure development, and many attempts to address disease have driven the exploitation of the most vulnerable people and animals.

-We advocate for policy changes that require the Department of Health and Human Services, the Department of Agriculture, and other government agencies to abide by principles that safeguard people and animals against exploitation.
+We advocate for international and federal policy changes that require government agencies to abide by principles that safeguard people and animals against exploitation.

 End the trafficking of children and animals.

 Trafficking is one of the cruelest ways to foster abuse and exploitation.
-However, worldwide, human and animal trafficking is commonly employed to obtain food, clothing, textiles, and other agricultural products.
+However, worldwide, human and animal trafficking are commonly found in the food, clothing and textile, and other agricultural industries.